 Those were ten examples of what a typical beginning of your Jenkins job interview could look like.
 As you probably noticed, the questions are quite simple – they’re designed to check your general knowledge about Jenkins, automation, DevOps and so on.

-Now that you can kind of know what to expect, we can transition to Jenkins interview questions and answers for experienced developers and programmers.
-These questions and answers are designed to check just how in-depth does your knowledge on the topic goes.
+These questions and answers are designed to check just how in-depth does your knowledge of the topic goes.
 Also, when it comes to these interview questions on Jenkins, they aren’t all necessarily super difficult – they’re simply much more technical.

 Question 11: How does Hudson relate to Jenkins?